Skip to content

 bash

-Updates the instance name in the registry and regenerates hostnames in .env files.
+If old-name is omitted, renames the current directory's instance.
+Updates the instance name in the registry and regenerates hostnames in env files.

 FlagDescription